wlillisdev/quiz-master/README.md

 __Quizzes Page__

-  -  This page clearly lays out the main quizz topics.The user can easily navigate to the diffrent quizzes.
+  -  This page clearly lays out the main quiz topics.
+The user can easily navigate to the diffrent quizzes.
-  - Each specific quiz category has an eye catching image relation to the diffrent topics.Each topic has a button type icon in the centre of it that also has a hover effect to improve the users experience.
+  - Each specific quiz category has an eye catching image relation to the different topics.
+Each topic has a button type icon in the centre of it that also has a hover effect to improve the users experience.
   - At the bottom of the page there is an interactive google map.
 The map has various markers at locations all around the world.
-  - When the user clicks on the marker a info window appears and the users can view an intresting fact from this location.
+  - When the user clicks on the marker a info window appears and the users can view an interesting fact from this location.
-  - This is aimed at improveing the users engagemnet on the site.As all quizz lovers enjoys intresting facts and information this map will cater for this need and provide some fun for the user as they take a break between quizzes.
+  - This is aimed at improving  the users engagement  on the site.
+As all quiz lovers enjoys interesting  facts and information this map will cater for this need and provide some fun for the user as they take a break between quizzes.

   - Quizzes Page
  ![Quizz Featuer](assets/readme/quizzes-featuers.png)

- - Quizzes Page Google Map Featuer
+ - Quizzes Page Google Map Feature
  ![Map Quizzes Featuer](assets/readme/map-quizzes.png)

   [View Quizzes Page Featuers](https://wlillisdev.github.io/quiz-master/quizzes.html)